SCOPE OF THIS CHAPTER

 Children may also be placed with parents having acquired Looked After status following a Remand to Local Authority Accommodation, see Remands to Local Authority Accommodation or to Youth Detention Accommodation Procedure.

-In August 2017, Section 1.2, Assessment and Checks Before Placement was updated to include consideration should be given as to whether the home environment is safe for the child including where relevant, the need for a risk assessment of any pets and the environment in which they are kept.
+Section 1.2, Assessment and Checks Before Placement was updated in August 2017 to include consideration should be given as to whether the home environment is safe for the child including where relevant, the need for a risk assessment of any pets and the environment in which they are kept.

 - Planned Placements